Many men had tried to take him, and that many men were dead

 - Colt from Saber Rider and the Star Sheriffs.

-- Yuna of Mahou Sensei Negima!, who proved herself to be very talented at fighting with Guns Akimbo during the Mages vs Martians game and has continued to wield the guns she used then even after the Mahora Festival.
+- Yuna of Negima!
+Magister Negi Magi, who proved herself to be very talented at fighting with Guns Akimbo during the Mages vs Martians game and has continued to wield the guns she used then even after the Mahora Festival.
 However, she still has a long way to go before she reaches the likes of Mana or even the gun-using mage teacher.

 - Teana at the start of Magical Girl Lyrical Nanoha StrikerS.
 It took some time and a few knocks to the head for her to grow out of her hot-headed recklessness and mature to a truly effective Gunslinger.

 - Doraemon (yeah): This is, out of all people in the world, Nobita whenever the cast travel to a Western-y age/planet/dimension/whatever.
 Boy might be a total loser in other aspects of life, but when the plot requires that someone be shot, he does the shooting competently.
 Best exemplified in Doraemon: Nobita and the Galaxy Super-express when the gang travels to a Planet of Cowboys, and must compete in a shooting match firing a loaded six-shooter at six targets.
 The best record so far is five out of six - Nobita fires six times, hits one can among the targets, and shows the judge (who just disqualified Nobita) the can he shot at contains six holes and six spent bullets.

 - Osomatsu-kun : promo art (and even chapters themselves) feature the Matsunos and Chibita with pistols/guns, and even a memorable scene from the 60’s anime featured Chibita pulling out a machine gun.

 - In the Marvel Universe there was Jeff Packard a.k.a.
 Understudy, one-time sidekick to the Rawhide Kid.